SpaiR/ss13-gitwebhook-handler/README.md

 If handler found changes in `.dmi`/`.dmm` files, diff report will be generated automatically.
 Report generation happens on PR creation and new commits pushing events.

 ### ...
+Interactive Diff Map

+To create interactive map PR should be labeled with `Interactive Diff Map` label (name is configurable).
+Right after that comment with map links will be appeared.
+After removing this label, comment with links will be deleted, and local server files with map images will be deleted.

+### ...
 Test Merge Changelog generation